 Are you interested in getting a divorce, but unable to locate your spouse?
 If you have done your due diligence in locating your spouse, but have been unsuccessful, you can still very well get a divorce.
 Utilizing the Service by Publication will prove to be beneficial in these circumstances.
 However, this should be the last resort, and only be utilized when no other alternatives of locating your spouse are available.
 To get started today, contact a local attorney who can assist you with your matter.
 The article below will lay the basic foundation on the process of Divorce by Publication.

-Common Types of Service
+Common Types of Service in Georgia

 In a general divorce case, in the state of Georgia, a spouse can be served with divorce papers in several ways.
 The most common type of service is known as “personal service” which is the process of delivering the complaint and summons directly to the defendant.
 In some cases, the plaintiff spouse may decide to deliver the divorce papers directly to the defendant spouse.
 When the service is complete, an affidavit may be submitted to verify the completion of the service.